shrawanibharati/demo-microservice/README.md

   "client_id": 42
 }

+House Request body example:
+{
+"date": "2021-01-01",
+"amount": "100.00",
+"currency": "EUR"
+}

-If the post request takes longer than a second, Fallback method is called to give a viable response back to the client.
+Transaction fallback : If the post request takes longer than 10 second, Fallback method is called to give a viable response back to the client.